-A remote object replica is a proxy object that has (approximately) the same API as the Source QObject it is replicating.
-There are a few additional properties and signals to make it possible to detect when the Replica is initialized or if it loses the connectivity to the Source object.
+A remote object replica is a surrogate object that has (approximately) the same API as the Source QObject it is replicating.
+There are a few additional properties and signals to make it possible to detect when the Replica is initialized or if it loses its connection to the Source object.
 There are a few other differences: a constant property on the source cannot be constant on the replica.
 The value will not be known at the time the replica is instantiated, it will only be known once the replica is initialized (see Remote Object Interaction).

 A compiled replica is a QRemoteObjectReplica based type, where the derived class definition is automatically generated by the repc compiler.
-Only a header file is generated (and using the REPC_REPLICA macro in your .pro file can make generation part of the build process), but it is a complete type.
+Only a header file is generated (using the REPC_REPLICA variable in your .pro file will make generation part of the build process), but it is a complete type.
 There is no public constructor, you need to use the QRemoteObjectNode::acquire template function to create the Replica instance.

 A QRemoteObjectDynamicReplica can be generated at runtime.
-To do so, you call the non-templated version of QRemoteObjectNode::acquire(), passing in as an argument the Source name (a QString).
-Dynamic replicas are a bit more verbose to use from C++, but do not require compilation and can be used easily in QML or (potentially) exposed to scripting languages such as Python.
+To do so, you call QRemoteObjectNode::acquireDynamic(), passing in the Source name (a QString) as an argument.
+Dynamic replicas are a bit more verbose to use from C++, but do not require compilation.
 Dynamic replicas do not support initial property values, and do not support introspection until they have been initialized.

-When a node acquires a replica for a known source, the replica node sends a request for that source to the host node.
+When a node acquires a replica for a known source, it sends a request for that source to the host node.
 Upon receipt of this request, the host will create a reply packet with the current values of all properties of the source.
 If the requested replica is dynamic, it will include the API definition for the source.
-The replica node will be included in the list of connections that receive changes to that source from then on.
+The replica's node will be included in the list of connections that receive changes to that source from then on.

-If a replica is instantiated but the node is not connected to the node that hosts the requested source (or that object lives in a host node process, but sharing/remoting has not been enabled for the QObject), the Replica will still be created, it will just remain uninitialized.
+If a replica is instantiated but its node is not connected to the node that hosts the requested source (or that object lives in a host node process, but sharing/remoting has not been enabled for the QObject), the Replica will still be created, but will remain uninitialized.

-If, at a later time, the replica node gets notified that the requested source is available from a connected node, it will at that point request the source and start the initialization process.
+If, at a later time, the replica's node gets notified that the requested source is available from a connected node, it will at that point request the source and start the initialization process.

 The acquire methods return a pointer to the replica QObject instantiated by the node.
 The node has no way of knowing the intended lifetime of the replica, so it is the responsibility of the calling program to delete the replica when it is no longer needed.

-You can instantiate multiple copies of the same replica (this may be necessary in QML for instance).
+You can instantiate multiple copies of the same replica.
 All replicas of the same source from a single node will share a private data member which handles the network communication.
 This means multiple instances of a Replica do not introduce additional network traffic, although there will be some additional processing overhead.
-Failing to delete replicas will prevent the reference count on this private object to be invalid, and cause unnecessary network communication until the calling process exits.
-For this reason, it is recommended that QScopedPointer or QSharedPointer be used to help track a replica lifetime.
+Failing to delete replicas will prevent the reference count on this private object from reaching 0, and cause unnecessary network communication until the calling process exits.
+For this reason, it is recommended that QScopedPointer or QSharedPointer be used to help track replica lifetime.

 © 2018 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.